 ACKNOWLEDGING AND CITING THE CRI

 Data used in this study will be provided by the Clinical Research Data Warehouse (CRDW) maintained by the Center for Research Informatics (CRI) at University of Chicago.
 The CRDW has been approved by the IRB to operate as an enterprise resource to support research throughout the Biological Sciences Division (BSD).
-Data in the CRDW comes from Billing, Clinical Registries, Research Systems as well as our Electronic Medical Record (EMR) and comprises all encounters from 1/1/2006 to date.
-This includes over 6.8 million inpatient and outpatient encounters for at least 555,000 distinct patients resulting in greater than 268 million observations.
-The Center for Research Informatics (CRI) is funded by the Biological Sciences Division, the Institute for Translational Medicine/CTSA (NIH UL1 TR000430) at the University of Chicago.
+Data in the CRDW comes from Billing, Clinical Registries, Research Systems, ancillary systems as well as our Electronic Medical Record (EMR) and comprises all encounters from 1/1/2006 to date.
+This includes over 30 million inpatient and outpatient encounters for at least 3 million distinct patients resulting billions of observations from patients in the University of Chicago Medicine health system.
+The Center for Research Informatics (CRI) is funded by the Biological Sciences Division and the Institute for Translational Medicine/CTSA (NIH 2U54TR002389-06) at the University of Chicago.

 For grants and IRB documentation:

-Study data were collected and managed using REDCap electronic data capture tools hosted at the University of Chicago(1).
+Study data were collected and managed using REDCap electronic data capture tools hosted at the University of Chicago(1,2).
 REDCap (Research Electronic Data Capture) is a secure, web-based application designed to support data capture for research studies, providing: 1) an intuitive interface for validated data entry; 2) audit trails for tracking data manipulation and export procedures; 3) automated export procedures for seamless data downloads to common statistical packages; and 4) procedures for importing data from external sources.